edgedb/edgedb/docs/clients/python/usage.rst

 Type conversion
 ---------------

-edgedb-python automatically converts EdgeDB types to the corresponding Python types and vice versa.
+gel-python automatically converts Gel types to the corresponding Python types and vice versa.
 See :ref:`edgedb-python-datatypes` for details.